First detection of tracks of radon progeny recoils by MIMAC: Introduction

-As other directional detection experiments~\cite{Ahlen2009}, the aim of the MIMAC project is the measurement of the nuclear recoil energy and angular distributions searching for this signature by an original detector and readout strategy.
-Since June 2012, a bi-chamber prototype was installed at the Modane underground laboratory (Laboratoire Souterrain de Modane - LSM).
-This first data-taking run at the LSM highlighted the radon progeny as the most important source of background.
-Radon is a radioactive noble gas emanating from material surfaces.
-It comes from intrinsic material pollution,from \Nucl{U}{238} and \Nucl{Th}{232}.
-Events associated to this pollution contribute to the background of direct dark matter search experiments.
-The discrimination of these events is a major issue for rare event search in general.
-In this paper, we will focus on the first detection of the nuclear recoil 3D track events produced by \ag-decay of radon progeny and their ionization energy measured in the active volume of the MIMAC detector.
+The MIMAC experiment is a directional detection project initiated in 2007 at the Laboratoire de Physique Subatomique et de Cosmologie (LPSC Grenoble-France)~\cite{Santos2007} in collaboration with IRFU-Saclay, CPPM- Marseille, IRSN and recently the Tsinghua University.
+As the other directional detection experiments~\cite{Ahlen2009,Battat_2016pap}, the aim of the MIMAC project is the measurement of the WIMP-induced NR energy and angular distributions in order to constrain the WIMP properties.
+In this context, the MIMAC collaboration developed an original detector and readout strategy allowing the measurement of NR tracks in 3D.
+Since June 2012, a bi-chamber prototype was installed at the Modane underground laboratory (Laboratoire Souterrain de Modane\footnote{LSM}) for preliminary tests.
+This first data taking points the radon progeny as the current most important source of background for the MIMAC experiment.
+In this paper the first 3D tracks measurement of the daughter NRs from radon progeny \ag-decay is presented.

-\section{The MIMAC experiment}
+\section{The MIMAC Experiment}

+The main goal of the MIMAC experiment is to define the large gaseous TPC for directional detection of WIMP~\cite{Santos2007} by using a $\mathrm{CF_4}$-based low pressure (at $50\,\mathrm{mbar}$) gas mixture.
+The concept of this experiment is a replication of active cells to reach a final active volume of $50m^3$.
+Each cell consists of a gaseous TPC read by a pixelated Micromegas coupled with a self-triggered fast electronic system allowing the measurement of the NR energy and 3D tracks.
+To demonstrate the feasibility of the chosen technology, a bi-chamber prototype, containing two active cells, has been deployed at the LSM since June 2012~\cite{Santos:2013oua}.